Jihong-Tang/RNA-pathway/paper-notes/notes-mdfiles/Post-transcriptional control of miRNA biogenesis.md

 | SMADs| Drosha \| **+**| Binds to p68 and promotes Drosha cleavage| miR-21, miR-199a|
 | p53| Drosha \| **+**| Binds to p68 and promotes Drosha cleavage| miR-16-1, miR-143, miR-145|
 | BRCA1| Drosha \| **+**| Unknown| let-7a-1, miR-16-1, miR-145, miR-34a|

+# Attempts to target the miRNA regulatory events

+## Role of long noncoding RNAs in the control of miRNA biogenesis

+## Physiological relevance of miRNA regulation and human disease

+## Synthetic and natural inhibitors of miRNA biogenesis

+# Conclusion and perspectives
 # Reference
 [Post-transcriptional control of miRNA biogenesis](http://rnajournal.cshlp.org/lookup/doi/10.1261/rna.068692.118)